Moai Head in Rano Raraku, Easter Island

 myminifactory

-Rano Raraku is a volcanic crater formed of consolidated volcanic ash, or tuff, and located on the lower slopes of Terevaka in the Rapa Nui National Park on Easter Islandin Chile.
-It was a quarry for about 500 years until the early eighteenth century, and supplied the stone from which about 95% of the island's known monolithic sculptures (moai) were carved.
-Rano Raraku is a visual record of moai design vocabulary and technological innovation, where 397 moai remain.
-Rano Raraku is in the World Heritage Site of Rapa Nui National Park and gives its name to one of the seven sections of the park.
-On the outside of the quarry are a number of moai, some of which are partially buried to their shoulders in the spoil from the quarry.
-They are distinctive in that their eyes were not hollowed out, they do not have pukao and they were not cast down in the island's civil wars.
-For this last reason, they supplied some of the most famous images of the island.
+Rano Raraku is a volcanic crater formed of consolidated volcanic ash, or tuff, situated on the lower slopes of Terevaka within the Rapa Nui National Park on Easter Island in Chile.
+For approximately 500 years, it served as a quarry, supplying about 95% of the island's known monolithic sculptures (moai) with stone that was carved from this very site.
+The crater is a visual record of moai design vocabulary and technological innovation, where 397 moai remain to be seen.
+Rano Raraku is located within the World Heritage Site of Rapa Nui National Park, giving its name to one of the seven sections of the park.
+On the outside of the quarry, numerous moai stand tall, some partially buried up to their shoulders in the spoil from the excavation process.
+These statues are distinct due to their untouched eyes and lack of pukao, as well as not being cast down during the island's civil wars.
+For this reason, they feature among the most famous images of the island.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access at no cost.
+Scan the World is an open-source community effort; if you have interesting items nearby and would like to contribute, email stw@myminifactory.com to learn how you can be a part of it.

 With this file you will be able to print Moai Head in Rano Raraku, Easter Island with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Moai Head in Rano Raraku, Easter Island.